Ross Forsyth

 Ross Forsyth (born 20 November 1982 in Glasgow) is a Scottish semi-professional footballer and coach who last played for Clydebank.
-Forsyth has previously played for St Johnstone, Greenock Morton, Dumbarton and Stirling Albion.
+Forsyth has previously played for St Johnstone, Greenock Morton, Dumbarton and Stirling Albion.Forsyth was renowned for being what some call the slowest left back in Scottish Footballs History, known as the slug to team mates.

 Career

 Playing

 Forsyth started his professional career at Perth side St Johnstone where he made his debut against Hibernian on 30 September 2000 in the Scottish Premier League.
 Forsyth continued to play for St Johnstone until 2005 making over 60 league appearances and scoring three goals for the club before joining Stirling Albion in the summer of 2005.

 Forsyth made his Stirling Albion debut on 30 July 2005 against Ayr United.
 Forsyth scored his first goal against Greenock Morton on 25 October 2005.
 Forsyth has made over 150 league appearances for Stirling.
 In the 2006–07 season, Forsyth was awarded the Supporters Trust player of the year award.

 At the end of the 2010–11 season, Forsyth signed for full-time side Greenock Morton, but remained part-time.
 He was released after one season in May 2012, and signed for nearby Dumbarton along with teammate Andy Graham.